yous/YousList/CONTRIBUTING.md

 - Make sure that every entry follows [Adblock Plus filter rules](https://adblockplus.org/en/filters).
 - Update the version with the format `yyyyMMdd`.
 - Alphabetically order every entry.
-You can check with `bin/check_sorted.py youslist.txt`.
 - Do not add extra empty line.
 - Build `Rules.1blockpkg.json` and `Rules.1blockpkg` from `youslist.txt` with `bin/release`.
 - Test `youslist.txt` and `Rules.1blockpkg.json` with `bin/test`.